-Aspect Management Actions Visual Impacts It is recommended that more 'green' technologies be implemented within the architectural designs and building materials of the development where possible to minimise the visual prominence of such a development within the more natural surrounding landscape.
-Natural colours and building materials such as wood and stone should be incorporated as well as the use of indigenous vegetation to help beautify the development.
+Aspect Management Actions Visual Impacts It is recommended that more 'green' technologies be implemented within the architectural designs and building materials of the development where possible in order to minimise the visual prominence of such a development within the more natural surrounding landscape.
+Natural colours and building materials such as wood and stone should be incorporated as well as the use of indigenous vegetation in order to help beautify the development.
 Visual pollutants can further be prevented through mitigations (i.e. keep existing trees, introduce tall indigenous trees; keep structures unpainted and minimising large advertising billboards).
-Stormwater Stormwater runoff should be accommodated within the street creation to ensure that the natural flow of water is not disturbed.
-Existing Service Infrastructure The proposed Erf A, B, C and the Remainder are envisioned for purposes that do not require the usage of municipal reticulation services and as such, no services will be extended to the proposed erven.
-Flora and Fauna (Biodiversity) Do not clear cut the entire development site, but rather keep the few individual trees/shrubs not directly affecting the developments as part of the landscaping.
-Protected trees are not to be removed without a valid permit from the Department of Forestry.